pagkly/Zed/Investopedia3/Weekend Effect.md

 The weekend effect is a phenomenon in financial markets in which stock returns on Mondays are often significantly lower than those of the immediately preceding Friday.

-The weekend effect is also known as the [Monday effect](https://www.investopedia.com/terms/m/mondayeffect.asp).
+The weekend effect is also known as the [[Monday effect]](https://www.investopedia.com/terms/m/mondayeffect.asp).

 ### Key Takeaways